afritz1/OpenTESArena/README.md

 The concept began after I saw the success of other open-source projects like [OpenXcom](http://openxcom.org/) and [OpenMW](http://openmw.org/en/).
 It really started out more as an experiment than a remake, but now the project is steadily inching closer to something akin to the original.

 Note that there are two versions of Arena: the floppy disk version and the CD version.
-Bethesda released the floppy disk version  [here](http://www.elderscrolls.com/arena/) for free, and that is what this project currently uses.
+Bethesda released the floppy disk version  [here](http://www.elderscrolls.com/arena/) for free, and this project is being designed for use with that.
+The user must still acquire their own copy of Arena, though.

 It's named OpenTESArena so there's less confusion with the Quake III-based [OpenArena](https://github.com/OpenArena).